Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

 Soon we'll add more game object types such as monsters and treasure.
 However, adding more game objects and logic presents a problem: where to store all that information.
 Currently, we've been working in the `RootScreen` class, which was composing the game screen for us.
 But with adding more game object types, managing the life of those, handling collisions, and things like that, we need a class that better represents the game map.

 01. Add a new class named _Map.cs_.
 01. Paste the following code.
-This code is all of the map related code from _RootScreen.cs_ to this new class, modified slightly.
+This code is all the map related code from _RootScreen.cs_ to this new class, modified slightly.

     ```csharp
     using System.Diagnostics.CodeAnalysis;